quantuminformation/svelte-firebase-starter/readme.md

 Assuming you have firebase emulation for Realtime DB and Cloud functions you can pass this env variable in to run `EMULATION="true" npm run dev`

 And your production data will not be touched

+You can also get chrome to open up with no security as there are some cars issues with local emulation or functions with `npm run chrome`.
+You can then test the local app with the new Chrome window